xian-sh/UniSDNet/prepare/readme.md

 ## Step3: Split data(if you want to do the work by starting with feature extraction from video):

+Note that above caption files are correspond to Anet1.3(activitynet-200),so if you want to get the whole videos split corresponding to the captions, you should execute the following code.

 ```bash
 pip install fiftyone
 ```